melonexe/Calrec-Apollo-Artemis-Panel-Puller/README.md

 - **No liability for injury.** The author(s) accept no responsibility for personal injury or harm of any kind arising from use of this tool.

-- **No guarantee of fit or compatibility.** Panel and chassis dimensions vary.
-  You are solely responsible for verifying that this tool is suitable for your specific hardware before applying any force.
-Test carefully before use.

 - **Follow your organisation's safety procedures.** Always ensure equipment is powered off and de-energised before working on panels or chassis.
 Comply with all applicable health and safety regulations in your country and workplace.

 - **Dimensional accuracy is your responsibility.** If building from provided CAD files or print files, verify dimensions and test fit before applying force.
-  The author(s) make no guarantee that files are free from errors.

 This tool is not affiliated with, endorsed by, or supported by any manufacturer of the relevant chassis or panels.